Skip to main content

 Backup codes

 Technology is not always reliable.
-At times when a 2FA user cannot access their TOTP authenticator application (for example when a phone is broken or lost), Boomi provides backup codes as an alternative way for users to fulfill 2FA requirements and enter the Boomi Enterprise Platform.
+At times when a 2FA user cannot access their Time-based one-time password (TOTP) authenticator application (for example when a phone is broken or lost), Boomi provides backup codes as an alternative way for users to fulfill 2FA requirements and enter the Boomi Enterprise Platform.

 Unlike codes from a TOTP authentication application, backup codes are generated in sets of 10 from the interface and should be downloaded immediately to a secure location, like a password manager.
 Note that each code can only be used once; it is highly recommended that you track which codes you've already used.
 Boomi recommends that you treat your backup codes with the same level of security as you would a password.